-If you're a freelancer, entrepreneur, part-time worker, or self-employed, you have a few coverage options that work well for independent careers and lifestyles.
+If you're a freelancer, an entrepreneur, a part-time worker, or self-employed, you have a few coverage options that work well for independent careers and lifestyles.

-- If you leave a job for any reason and lose job-based insurance: You can buy an insurance plan even if it's outside Open Enrollment.
-A plan through the Health Insurance Marketplace can be a lot more affordable than COBRA coverage.
+- If you leave a job for any reason and lose job-based insurance: You can buy an insurance plan any time of year, even if it's outside Open Enrollment.
+A plan through the Health Insurance Marketplace® can be a lot more affordable than COBRA coverage.
 You have 60 days from when the insurance ends to enroll.
 Learn about your options when you lose job-based insurance.

 - If you have income that’s hard to predict: You can apply with your best estimate of what you expect to make for the year.
 Your savings will be based on that estimate.
 When your income changes, you can update your application to adjust your coverage and savings.
 Learn about filling out an application when your income's hard to predict.

-- If you're self-employed with little income: You'll probably qualify for low-cost insurance or free or low-cost coverage through Medicaid.
-When your income increases, you can adjust or change your coverage to make sure you're using only the savings you qualify for.
+- If you're self-employed or starting a solo business with little income: You'll probably qualify for low-cost insurance or free or low-cost coverage through Medicaid.
+When your income increases, you can adjust or change your coverage to make sure you're getting only the savings you qualify for.

 Apply once, see your insurance choices and costs

-An insurance plan with savings based on your income.
+- An insurance plan with savings based on your income.
 You'll see how much you'll save immediately.
-In 2015, 8 in 10 people who enrolled in the Health Insurance Marketplace received an average tax credit of $270 per month.
-This year, more than 7 in 10 current Marketplace enrollees could find plans for $75 or less per month after tax credits.
 You may save on out-of-pocket costs too, meaning you'll have a lower deductible and pay less each time you get care.

-- You can pick a "Catastrophic" health plan — an affordable way to protect yourself from worst-case scenarios.
+- You can pick a "Catastrophic" health plan — a way to protect yourself from worst-case scenarios.

 - One catch: If someone claims you as a tax dependent, you can buy a plan through the Marketplace but won’t qualify for savings based on your income.

-- If your state has expanded Medicaid coverage, you can qualify based on your income alone — in most states that have expanded, that’s about $16,500 for a single person, about $22,000 for a married couple with no children.
+- If your state has expanded Medicaid coverage, you can qualify based on your income alone — in most states that have expanded, that’s about $17,775 or less for a single person, about $24,040 or less for a married couple with no children.
 Do a quick check here.